BlinkPay/Blink-Debit-API-Client-Node/README.md

 REACT_APP_BLINKPAY_RETRY_ENABLED=true
 REACT_APP_BLINKPAY_TIMEOUT=10000
 ```
-You may need to install `react-app-rewired` and other dependencies to override the default webpack configuration and to disable path and fs which only work for Node.js environment.
+You may need to install `react-app-rewired` and other dependencies to override the default webpack configuration and to disable path and fs which only work for `Node.js environment`.
 Create a `config-overrides.js` file:
 ```javascript
 module.exports = function override(config, env) {
     config.resolve.fallback = {